Stanford-AI-for-LEAN-Club/erdos-problems/README.md

 # Stanford AI for Lean Club — Erdős Problems

 This repository collects research progress made by Stanford's AI for Lean club on selected Erdős problems.

+NOTE: current work has primarily been done in collaboration with ChatGPT-5.4-extended-thinking.
+With access better models, there is room for substantial improvement.

 The repo is organized **by problem**, so each problem folder can evolve semi-independently as the research frontier, paper draft, visualizer state, certificates, and Lean formalization change.